apinnick/scripts/README.md

 - [ocp-preview-update.txt](https://github.com/apinnick/scripts/blob/main/ocp-preview-update.txt): One-line command that builds OpenShift preview and upload to remote drive, but does not open the preview in a browser.
 Useful for updating a preview build.

 ## Generating files
 - [CCS onboarding checklists](https://github.com/apinnick/scripts/tree/main/CCS%20onboarding%20checklists): Build HTML files, build DOCX files (for Google doc), generate index.html file.
-There is also a script for automating the DOCX build as a cron job because I have not yet created a GitLab CI/CD job for this.
+- Update: I finally got around to automating the generation of DOCX files with [GitLab CI](https://github.com/apinnick/scripts/blob/main/CCS%20onboarding%20checklists/.gitlab-ci.yml).
+I created three jobs:
+  - build_a: Builds the HTML files with Asciidoctor.
+  - build_b: Converts the HTML files into DOCX files with Pandoc.
+  - pages: Generates the Jekyll site and the landing page of the site.

 ## Converting files
 - [runbook-conversion.sh](https://github.com/apinnick/scripts/blob/main/runbook-conversion.sh): Converts Markdown files to Asciidoc with Kramdoc and updates the files with comments and formatting for OpenShift modules.
 Also generates a list of "include" files to copy/paste to assembly.